job/gpgpass/README.md

 # Getpass
-The goal of this tool is to provide an easy but safe way to share passwords amongst (groups of) coworkers.
+The goal of this tool is to provide an easy but safe way to share passwords amongst (groups of) co-workers.
 It does this by keeping a local GIT repository in sync with a remote.
-Changes to password files are pushed to the remote and automatically pulled to the local repository.
+Changes to password files are automatically pulled to the local repository.
 **The repository should only contain GPG-encrypted password files!**

 The tool will try to use a gpg-agent if it's running.
 If it's not, you will have to enter the password for your key every time a file is decrypted.